 For your salads, you can use these oils with various combinations of ACV, lemon juice, salt, and pepper to make delicious dressings.

 During this phase, the idea is to give your digestive system as much of a break as possible.
-That meats eliminating foods that are difficult to digest, like red meats.
+That means eliminating foods that are difficult to digest, like red meats.

 To give your digestive system some much-needed relief, consider eating eggs as your main source of protein.
 Eggs are one of the easiest forms of protein to digest, they are incredibly nutritious, and they will give you energy that lasts for hours.